robvet/dapr-workshop/Assignment04/step-by-step.md

 ## Step 2b: Verify the state-store

-Obviously, the behavior of the application is exactly the same as before.
+The *behavior* of the application hasn't changed.
 But are the VehicleState entries actually stored in the default Redis state-store?
-To check this, you will use the redis CLI inside the `dapr_redis` container that is used as state-store in the default Dapr installation.
+To confirm, you'll use the redis CLI inside the `dapr_redis` container that is used as the state-store in the default Dapr installation.

 1. Open a **new** terminal window in VS Code.